koobob/foodtruckpals/README.md

 ## ToDos

 - Create db tables:
-    - food truck data cache (mirror sfgov)
+    - [x] facilities data cache (mirror sfgov)
     - user and other tables

-- Create daily task to sync data from sfgov to local db
+- [ ] Create daily task to sync data from sfgov to local db